SohumGoel/SohumGoel/README.md

 <!-- Interests -->
 ## Interests
-- 🧠 Active member of the AI Student Collective (Student Org)
+- 🧠 Member of the AI Student Collective (Student Org)
     - Pursue AI/ML in a professional setting, develop cross-platform projects, and network with Fortune 500 industry leaders.

 In my free time, I enjoy:
 - ⛳ Golf (hole in one in 2015.
 Handicap of 20)
 - 🧗‍♂️ Rock climbing
-- ✈️ Traveling and exploring new places
+- ✈️ Traveling
 - 🏊 Swimming

 Thanks for visiting my GitHub!
 I'm always open to new opportunities and exciting projects.